Israeli–Palestinian conflict: Israeli security concerns

 The Israeli government initiated the construction of a security barrier following scores of suicide bombings and terrorist attacks in July 2003.
 Israel's coalition government approved the security barrier in the northern part of the green line between Israel and the West Bank.
 According to the IDF, since the erection of the fence, terrorist acts have declined by approximately 90%.
+The decline in attacks can also be attributed to the permanent presence of Israeli troops inside and around Palestinian cities and increasing security cooperation between the IDF and the Palestinian Authority during this period.
+The barrier followed a route that ran almost entirely through land occupied by Israel in June 1967, unilaterally seizing more than 10% of the West Bank, including whole neighborhoods and settlement blocs, while splitting Palestinian villages in half with immediate effects on Palestinians' freedom of movement.
+The barrier, in some areas, isolated farmers from their fields and children from their schools, while also restricting Palestinians from moving within the West Bank or pursuing employment in Israel.